lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 When doing so, one of the two peers acts as ACE resource server (RS) hosting protected resources.
 The other peer acts as ACE client and requests from an ACE authorization server (AS) an access token, which specifies access rights for accessing protected resources at the RS as well as the public authentication credential of the client, namely AUTH_CRED_C.

-After that, C uploads the access token to the RS as part of the ACE workflow.
-This can occur before running EDHOC with the RS, or by means of an EAD item conveyed within an EDHOC message during the EDHOC execution.
+After that, C uploads the access token to the RS, by means of an EAD item included in an EDHOC message during the EDHOC execution (see below).
 Alternatively, the AS can upload the access token to the RS on behalf of the client, as per the alternative workflow defined in {{I-D.ietf-ace-workflow-and-params}}.

 Consistent with the used EDHOC and OSCORE profile of ACE, the two peers run EDHOC in order to specifically derive an OSCORE Security Context as their shared set of application keys (see {{Section A.1 of RFC9528}}).
 At the RS, the access token is bound to the successfully completed EDHOC session and the established OSCORE Security Context.

-After that, the peer acting as ACE client can access the protected resources hosted at the other peer, according to the access rights specified in the access token.
+After that, the peer acting as ACE client can access the protected resources hosted at the other peer acting as RS, according to the access rights specified in the access token.
 The communications between the two peers are protected by means of the established OSCORE Security Context.

 Later on, the application at one of the two peers P may have learned that the established OSCORE Security Context CTX is not safe to use anymore, e.g., from the used OSCORE library or from an OSCORE layer that takes part to the communication stack.
 The reasons that make CTX not safe to use anymore are the same ones discussed in {{sec-keys-invalid}} when considering a set of application keys in general, plus the event where the access token bound to CTX becomes invalid (e.g., it has expired or it has been revoked).